TatsuyaXMiyuki/KanonApp/README.md

 # KanonApp
-> Companion server for the AnYme App
+> Companion for the AnYme App

 <img src="https://raw.githubusercontent.com/zunjae/KanonApp/master/K%20Logo.png" data-canonical-src="https://raw.githubusercontent.com/zunjae/KanonApp/master/K%20Logo.png" width="100" height="100" />

-KanonApp is a server which adds extra functionality to AnYme which is otherwise not possible with just MyAnimeList and AnYme.
+KanonApp is a server which adds extra functionality to AnYme.

 The features are:

 * Add notes to episodes you have watched
 * Save unlimited waifus to your profile
-* Save your favorite songs
+* Save unlimited songs*
+* save unlimited shows*

+(* work in progress)

 Obviously more will come soon, however this is just a start (feel free to request new features on the Discord server!!!)